EolnMsuk/AntiDarkSword/README.md

 | **Taurine** | Rootful | 14.0 – 14.8.1 |
 | **unc0ver** | Rootful | 13.0 – 14.8 |
 | **Odyssey** | Rootful | 13.0 – 13.7 |

+> ¹ **palera1n iOS 17.x** is checkm8-based — supported only on **arm64 devices (A8–A11 chips)**: iPhone 6, 6 Plus, 6s, 6s Plus, SE (1st gen), 7, 7 Plus, 8, 8 Plus, and X. No full jailbreak exists for A12+ (arm64e) devices on iOS 17.x.
+If you are on an iPhone XS or newer running iOS 17.x, use **NathanLR** or **TrollFools** instead (see below).
+>
+> ² **NathanLR** is a semi-jailbreak (fork of Serotonin) that requires **TrollStore** to install.
+It uses the TrollInstallerX kernel exploit and natively supports standard rootless tweaks without any conversion.
+It is the primary option for **A12+ (arm64e) devices** on iOS 16.5.1–17.0 that lack Dopamine or palera1n support. v2.0 extends support to iOS 17.0 across all devices including iPhone 14 and 15 lineups.
+Supports daemon injection, so the full `.deb` including system daemon hooks works as expected.

 ### TrollFools / TrollStore (WebKit dylib only)